-Professor Emeritus Leamon; Professors Cole, Hirai, Grafflin, Jones, Hochstadt, Chair, Tobin, and Creighton; Associate Professors Carignan and Jensen; Assistant Professor Guerra; Mr. Gentes, Mr. Beam
+Professors Cole (chair), Hirai, Grafflin, Jones (on leave, 2003-2004), Hochstadt, Tobin, and Creighton; Associate Professor Jensen; Assistant Professors Guerra and Hall; Lecturers Beam, Lexow, Williams, and Lualdi

 History has been defined as the collective memory of things said and done, arranged in a meaningful pattern.
 Such knowledge of the past supplies context, perspective, and clarity in a diverse and changing world.
 The members of the history department offer widely different views of the history of a broad variety of peoples, yet they agree that the study of the past provides meaning in the present and informed choices for the future.